jalogan/jalogan.github.io/_projects/SymBOPs.md

 </figure>

-Orientational order looks at the rotational symmetry of an object or group of obejcts.
-There are two types of orientational order that we must distinguish between.
+Orientational order looks at the rotational symmetry of an object or group of objects around a common point.
+There are two types of orientational order that we must distinguish between. *Bond-orientational order* quantifies how ordered a set of points are based on their angles in a common set of axes.
+To learn by example, see the left image of Fig.2.
+First focus only on the left green point and the black points neighboring it.
+Using the usual polar coordinates we can compute the angle $$\theta_i$$ for each black neighboring partile $$i$$.
+We sum the phases of all $$N_b$$ neighbors of the green point

+$$
+q_{\ell} = \frac{1}{N_b}\sum\limits_{i=1}^{N_{b}} e^{i\ell \theta_i},
+$$

+where $$\ell$$ is chosen to look at $$\ell$$-fold orientational order.
+In the figure I have drawn concentric hexagons to aid the eye in looking for $$\ell=6$$-fold order, called hexatic order.
+We can easily see that each neighbor lies almost exactly on a vertex of the hexagons, showing that these neighbors have near perfect hexatic order.
+Notice that translationally, they're a mess; together the points do no form a regular hexagon.
+Our concern is strictly the orientational order about the central point, and not the translational order.
+Another thing to note is that this show that we can have orientational order while maintaining translational symmetry.
+Translational symmetry implies that there is no preferred distance between points, such as in a crystal--which breaks translational and orientational order.
+At this point we have a 2D vector $$q_\ell$$

+collects all of the points within a specified distance from a common origin